-- 6.1 Employees under this award may be employed in one of the following categories:
+- 6.1 Employees under this award will be employed in one of the following categories:

 - (a) full-time;

 - (b) part-time; or

 - (c) casual.

-- 6.2 At the time of engagement, an employer will inform each employee in writing of the terms of their engagement and in particular whether they are to be full-time, part-time or casual.
+- At the time of engagement an employer will inform each employee in writing of the terms of their engagement and in particular whether they are to be full-time, part-time or casual.

-6.3 Full-time employees
+6.3 Full-time employment